Luis Arraez Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- The Guardians surrender the eighth-fewest home runs in baseball (18 total, 0.9 per game).

-- Plesac (1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.
+- Bieber makes the start for the Guardians, his fifth of the season.
+He is 1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw five innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.
+- In his last appearance on Sunday against the Washington Nationals, the right-hander tossed six innings, allowing three earned runs while surrendering nine hits.

-- The 28-year-old has an ERA of 6.92, with 5.5 strikeouts per nine innings, in three games this season.
-Opponents have a .328 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.